Rodrigo Alberto Carazo Zeledón

-Rodrigo Alberto Carazo Zeledón (born 1948) is a Costa Rican politician, economist, lawyer and political scientist and is currently Costa Rica's representative to the United Nations, having presented his credentials the 31st of August 2018.
+Rodrigo Alberto Carazo Zeledón (born 1948) is a Costa Rican politician, economist, lawyer and political scientist who was elected in June 2022 to a four-year term (starting January 1, 2023) as a member of the UN Human Rights Committee by the state parties to the International Covenant on Civil and Political Rights.
+He was Costa Rica's representative to the United Nations from 2018 to 2022, having presented his credentials the 31st of August 2018.
 He was the first Ombudsman of the Republic of Costa Rica and a former delegate to the Legislative Assembly of Costa Rica who served in that capacity during the Pacheco administration.
 He was president of the Partido Acción Ciudadana (Citizen Action Party, known as PAC).

 Carazo Zeledón is the son of the former president of the Republic, Rodrigo Carazo Odio.
 Like his father, he has had a strong tendency towards social positions and is conspicuous in opposition to neoliberalism.
 He was one of the opposition leaders against the Central America Free Trade Agreement (CAFTA) with the United States.